jbhamilton/IO/README.md

 communication to strictly updated data.
 Easily provide matching criteria for inputs and auto-toggle error messages and the ability to ask IO if the form has an error.</p>

+<p>All data returned from IO is in the form of an object with the keys being the name of the
+input/select/checkbox/radio/textarea and its corresponding value the value of the input.</p>

+<p>Check out a jsfiddle here http://jsfiddle.net/jbhamilton/obrL058h/</p>

 <h2>Get me the data!</h2>
 <p>Get a containers data:</p>